Codecademy/docs/content/cybersecurity/concepts/virus/virus.md

 A **virus** is a type of computer program that can infect a system with malicious code and replicate itself.
 Computer viruses have two main functions:

-1. Destruction refers to the damage a computer virus can cause to a computer by deleting files or reformatting the hard drive.
+1. Destruction: Refers to the damage a computer virus can cause to a computer by deleting files or reformatting the hard drive.
-2. Propagation is when a virus self-replicates by placing a copy of itself into other programs across a network.
+2. Propagation: When a virus self-replicates by placing a copy of itself into other programs across a network.

 ## Virus In-Use